- The floating laptop compartment is great for extra protection.

 19.5 in x 13 in x 8.5 in (49.5 x 33 x 21.6 cm)

 Laptop Compartment Size

 With products made to hold up “from city streets to forest paths,” Chrome Industries is serious about offering gear that performs well and looks sharp.
-The Summoner Backpack is part of the brand’s Modal Collection, which was inspired by “the elegant efficiency of origami and the unstoppable energy of the urban landscape.”
-The collection also includes a duffle bag, sling and more.
+The Chrome Summoner Backpack is part of the brand’s Modal Collection, which was inspired by “the elegant efficiency of origami and the unstoppable energy of the urban landscape.”
+Beyond just a Chrome backpack, the collection also includes a duffle bag, sling and more.

 The Chrome Summoner is a 32-liter suitcase-style backpack that opens fully clamshell-style and has some interesting pros and cons to it.

 We’ve been testing out this Chrome backpack for the last three weeks and we’re ready to tell you exactly how it’s been holding up for us.
 So let’s dive in to the review.

 One thing we loved about the Chrome Summoner right off the bat is its outside appearance.
 The heathered, dimensional look of the twill fabric—and the more “professional” vibe it gives off compared to some of the brand’s other bags—made us like this pack before we even started testing it.

 The main fabric is a 600D polyester with a twill pattern that gives it an interesting and textured feel, plus offers the added benefit of minimizing dirt and dust accumulation.